ryan-d-graham/ChangePointAnalysis/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-You can copy and paste this content directly into your README.md file in your GitHub repository.
-This should display the content correctly as human-readable text on GitHub.
+This README now includes the complete setup, installation instructions, project descriptions, usage instructions, further reading, and contribution information.
+It should render correctly on GitHub.